joostdecock/site/pages/docs/git-basics.md

 ```

 > ##### Creating and checking out a branch in a single step
-> You can save some time and use `git checkout -b GetMusings` which
+> You can save some time and use `git checkout -b GitMusings` which
 > combines the branch and checkout commands into one.
 > It creates the branch and then checks it out all in one go.
 {:.tip}